s0l0ist/node-seal/README.md

   // Send the encrypted data to a 3rd party for
   // homomorphic operations.
 But we need more
-  // metadata of the cipherText as well to help
+  // metadata of the cipherText to help
   // facilitate homomorphic operations involving
-  // optional matrix rotations, etc. const cipherObject = {
+  // optional matrix rotations, etc.
+  //
+  // At this time, homomorphic evaluations are not performed
+  // in javascript although there are plans to build this feature
+  // in the near future.
+  const cipherObject = {
-    cipherText: cipherText.save(),
+    cipherText: cipherText.save(), // gets the base64 string representation of the cipher
     schemeType: cipherText.getSchemeType(),
     vector: {
       size: cipherText.getVectorSize(),